ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 $ pip install imageio
 ```

-Numpy: Used to store arrays.
+Numpy: Used to store and manipulate arrays.
 Installation:

 ```
 $ pip install numpy